peterkhe1999/CheatSheet/OSEP/README.md

 ## Bypassing AppLocker with JScript

-HTML Applications include embedded Jscript or VBS code that is parsed and executed by mshta.exe.
+HTML Applications include embedded Jscript or VBS code that is parsed and executed by `mshta.exe`.

 Since mshta.exe is located in `C:\Windows\System32` and is a signed Microsoft application, it is commonly whitelisted.